-Let us return to the superficially simple case of head positioning.
-In the one-dimensional array of items enforced by the phonetic interface, the head either obligatorily precedes its dependents, or it obligatorily follows, or it comes in any of the two orders.
-There is no other logical possibility.
-It is not surprising that in human languages these three possibilities are attested, that is, head-initial phrases, head-final phrases and Type-3 (T3) phrases.
-In other words, there are phrases with the head obligatorily preceding ('VO') or obligatorily following ('OV'), or optionally preceding, following or sitting in between its dependents, respectively (T3).
-The situation is complicated by the possibility of head-positioning being sensitive to the lexical category of the head.
+obligatorily preceding ('VO') or following ('OV'), or optionally preceding, following or sitting in between its dependents, respectively.
+The situation is complicated by the possibility that head-positioning is sensitive to the lexical category of the head.
 In numerous languages, the verb and the adjective phrase is head-final, while NPs and PPs are head initial.
 Chinese is an example of a converse setting since it is head-initial for verbs and head-final for nouns.

 English is a uniformly head-initial language, that is, any lexical head is an initial head.
 German is a language with category-dependent positioning.
-VPs and APs are head-final, NPs and PPs28 are head-initial.
+VPs and APs are head-final, NPs and PPs27 are head-initial.
 You may call this a parameter but there is no reason to do so.
-These are simply the admissible patterns in the grammar of German as options in the relevant system space and a language learner won't have problems in identifying a clear pattern in linear order.
-The real task for the learner is to figure out the phrase structure which a grammar superimposes on the linearly ordered items.
+They are simply the admissible patterns in the grammar of German.
+These are just the options in the relevant system space and a language learner won't have problems in identifying a clear pattern in linear order.
+The real task for the learner is to figure out the phrase structure which a grammar super-imposes on the linearly ordered items.

 In the stepwise combinatorics of the head of a phrase with its dependents, the head-final pattern is the least complex structure.
-Starting from the linear order, there are only two options for binarily structuring, namely right-branching (7a) or left-branching (7b).
-The latter structure can be dismissed right away, given that the head of phrase is the element the combination starts with (see the discussion below) since it is the locus of the dependency informations.
+Starting from the linear order, there are only two options, namely right-branching (7a) or left-branching (7b), which can be dismissed right away, given that the head of phrase is the element the combination starts with (see the discussion below).

-(7) a. $$\left[\alpha \left[\beta \left[\gamma h^{\circ}\right]\right]\right]$$ b. $\left[\left[\left[\alpha \beta\right]\gamma\right]h^{\circ}\right]$ (inexistent!)
+- (7) a. $[\alpha [\beta [\gamma h^{\circ}]]]$ - b. [[[$\alpha \beta$] γ] h°] (inexistent!)